lachlan-ibm/ibmvia_autoconf/docs/container.rst

 This module contains documentation for system level configuration applicable for Container based Verify Identity Access deployments.
 Container configuration is defined under the ``container`` top level key.
 At a minimum an administrator should define the ``mgmt_base_url``, ``mgmt_user`` and ``mgmt_pwd`` keys (or define the applicable environment variables).
-These keys should be defiend at the top level of the configuration file.
+These keys should be defined at the top level of the configuration file.